StackVista/stackstate-docs/configure/topology/event-handlers.md

 An event handler function includes predefined system and user parameters that are passed automatically to the event handler function script.

-* The **view** system parameter is passed provides details of the view that the event handler is in.
+* The **view** system parameter provides details of the view that the event handler has been added to.
 * The **event** user parameter provides the events that the event handler function will listen to.

-* You can also add your own user parameters, these can then be entered in the **Add event handler** dialogue when you add an event handler to a view.
+You can also add your own user parameters, these can then be entered in the **Add event handler** dialogue when you add an event handler to a view.

 For details of the properties that can be retrieved from the default **view** and **event** parameters, see [properties for asynchronous functions](event-handlers.md#properties-for-asynchronous-functions) and [properties for synchronous functions](event-handlers.md#properties-for-synchronous-functions) below.

 ## Supported event types

 One or more supported event types can be added for each event handler function.
-The supported event types are used to determine which event handler functions can be selected for each trigger event type when you [add an event handler to a view](../../use/health-state-and-event-notifications/send-event-notifications.md#add-an-event-handler-to-a-view).
+The supported event types determine which event handler functions can be selected for each trigger event type when you [add an event handler to a view](../../use/health-state-and-event-notifications/send-event-notifications.md#add-an-event-handler-to-a-view).
 For example, an event handler function with no supported event types will not be included in the **Run event handler** list of the **Add event handler** dialogue for any trigger event type.

 One or more of the following events can be selected:

 * **State change of entire view** - For functions that will react to a `ViewHealthStateChangedEvent`.
 These events are generated when the health state of the entire view changes.
 * **State change of an element** - For functions that will react to a `HealthStateChangedEvent`.
 These events are generated when an element's own health state changes.
 * **Propagated state change of an element** - For functions that will react to a `PropagatedHealthStateChangedEvent`.
 These events are generated when the propagated health state of an element changes.
 * **Problem changed events** - For functions that will react to `ProblemCreatedEvent`, `ProblemUpdatedEvent`, `ProblemSubsumedEvent` or `ProblemResolvedEvent`.
-These events are generated for changes to [problems](/use/problem-investigation/problem_identification.md) in the view.
+These events are generated for changes to [problems](/use/problems/problems.md) in the view.

 ## Logging